martin-micimo/ansible-haproxy/README.md

 ...
 ```

-:warning: Make sure not to expose the HAProxy Metrics to the Internet unsecured, as they can be used to attack your Loadbalancer.
+:warning: Make sure not to expose the HAProxy Metrics to the Internet unsecured, as they can be used to attack your LoadBalancer.
 Secure the Port behind a Firewall and use at least BasicAuth.

 If you have [Grafana](https://grafana.com/) you may want to use [Dashboard 12693](https://grafana.com/grafana/dashboards/12693-haproxy-2-full/) to get the most out of the Prometheus Metrics.